 The notice is entered on the file wrapper of the original patent and pertinent data filled in by the Application Branch and the case is assigned to the appropriate examining division.
-When the reissue is granted or the prosecution of the reissue application is terminated, the clerk of the division completes the data on the notice.
-If the said card has been preserved in the division, the number and date of the reissue patent or the notation "Abandoned" is entered thereon.
+When the reissue is granted or the prosecution of the reissue application is terminated, the clerk of the division informs the Record Room of that fact by written memo and the information is applied by the Record Room on the notice in the patented file.